About Africa-FINGERS

 The FINGER model (Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability) is an evidence-based, multidomain lifestyle intervention approach to reducing dementia risk.

-Africa-Fingers APPROACH
+Africa-FINGERS APPROACH

 We adapt and implement the FINGER methodology through: